It’s 30 colorful pages of book recommendations and dazzling travel photos:

 Historical events can be so dramatic, our understanding of them can become almost devoid of feeling.
 But this novel, a reimagining of the founding of Liberia, tells a grand story on a very human scale.

-We meet four remarkable characters: Gbessa, a young girl exiled from her West African village; June Dey, the son of brutalized slaves; Norman Aragon, the mixed-race son born to a white British colonizer and a slave in Jamaica — and the spirit of the wind.
+We meet four remarkable characters who represent the facets of this complex situation: Gbessa, a young girl exiled from her West African village.
+June Dey, the son of brutalized slaves.
+Norman Aragon, the mixed-race son of a British colonizer and a slave in Jamaica.
+And the spirit of the wind.
 Ancient, wise, and kind, the wind joins us on our journey through this story and tells us the truth of Gbessa, ‘If she was not a woman, she would be king.’

 All of these characters have unique gifts that will drastically impact their lives and the lives of others.
 And all of these tragic heroes wrestle with identity as they live between worlds: too strange, too strong, not white enough, not black enough.